-The creator of the OESC environment is a member of two Chapters of the OES in California.
-California, like most jurisdictions I suspect, is experiencing significant reduction in members and an ever increasing median age of those members who remain.
-Simply stated, it is the writer’s opinion that we are dying off faster than we recruit replacements.
+The creator of the OESC environment is a member of Chapters of the OES in California and South Carolina.
+Both jurisdictions I suspect, are experiencing significant reduction in members and an ever increasing median age of those members who remain.
+Simply stated, it is the writer’s opinion that we are dying off faster than we attract and engage replacements.
 Unless this reduction of membership is reversed and new, younger, members join the organization it is unfortunately likely that the Order of the Eastern Star, as we currently know it, will simply cease to exist in the upcoming years.
 I don’t want that to happen.

-As of February 2016, the OESC creator is a 50-year Mason and has ~40 years in Eastern Star.
-The fraternal orders of the late 1900’s are existing in a significantly different environment in the 2010’s and, in this writer’s opinion, have to take different approaches to membership recruitment and retention.
+As of July, 2021, the OESC creator is a 55-year Mason and has ~45 years in Eastern Star.
+The fraternal orders of the late 1900’s are existing in a significantly different environment in the 2020’s and, in this writer’s opinion, have to take different approaches to membership recruitment and retention.